Modifying Dynatables

 Once Dynatables write-back is enabled, users with write access can easily identify editable cells, which appear highlighted to indicate that data entry is allowed.
 Note that this functionality is determined by user permissions and cell properties retrieved from the OLAP database.

-If you have the adequate access, you can enter data directly into a single cell, which is immediately written back to the OLAP database.
-The Dynatable updates automatically upon data entry, eliminating the need for a separate save or submit action.
+If you have the adequate access, you can enter data directly into a single cell.
+After pressing Enter or clicking outside the cell, the value is immediately saved to the OLAP database.
+The updated cell, along with any consolidated cells affected by the change, is highlighted in blue to indicate the update.
+Dynatables refresh automatically after data entry, so no separate save or submit action is required.

 You can also input splashing parameters directly into cells using any available splashing commands.
 The entered values are processed and written back accurately based on the specified splashing command, ensuring precise data distribution.